"DevOps"

 Understanding Operations Culture (Part 1)

-Jesse Robbins draws on his firefighting background to define web operations culture — the mindset, habits, and discipline that separate teams who handle incidents well from those who don't.
+I wrote this in 2008 to define web operations culture using what I had learned from the fire service: the habits that separate teams who handle incidents well from teams who don't.

 “You don't choose the moment, the moment chooses you.
 You only choose how prepared you are when it does.”